dokryconn/Dokters-Prescription/README.md

   - **Google Chrome** - 5 custom shortcuts
   - **Brave Browser** - 5 custom shortcuts
   - **Windows** - 15 custom shortcuts

+**Reference the `Dok's Rx Guide.xls` spreadsheet for the complete list of keyboard shortcuts included in `Dokter's Prescription.EXE`.**

+*Program-specific shortcuts are only enabled while the corresponding program window is active.*

 - **Suspend/Resume Script** - **`[CTRL+ALT+SHIFT+PAUSE]`**.

 - **Exit Script** - **`[CTRL+ALT+SHIFT+END]`**

-**Reference the `Dok's Rx Guide.xls` spreadsheet for the complete list of keyboard shortcuts included in `Dokter's Prescription.EXE`.**

-*The program-specific keyboard shortcuts are only enabled while the corresponding program window is active.*

-_*See the "Customizing Scripts" section below, for instructions on customizing all default shortcuts included in this script.
+_*See the **"Customizing Scripts"** section below, for instructions on customizing all default shortcuts included in this script._

 ## Optional* "Dokter’s Prescription" shortcuts